vsutar1451/webpage/README.md

 # The API which was created and deployed for the task 2 is implemented through a webpage.
+A user interface is created where the user will select the desired language from the options available,and the selected language which will be provided as an input to the API, and the response will be displayed.

 Please look into the app.py file to view the python code to implement the API